PierBusDev/GolangPierbook/readme.md

 Shortand declarations work only inside a function scope, the compiler will report an error if used outside of it.

+### Zero Value as a Concept

+In Go when we allocate memory for a variable via declarations or by using new and the variable is not explicitly initialized, the value of such variables are automatically initialized with their **zero value**.
+The initialization of the zero value is done recursively: every element of an array or a structs has its fields *zeroed*.

 ## Constants